stevegrunwell/intro-to-testing/slides/phpunit-xml.md

 Note:

 * The phpunit.xml file contains the configuration for PHPUnit
-    - Bootstrap file (more in a second)
+    - Bootstrap file (typically vendor/autoload to ensure dependencies can be autoloaded)
     - Define test suites
-    - Exclusions
     - PHP configuration